 Then, say you’re on the bus on the way to the office for the interview, feeling a bit anxious and looking for something to get you pumped and fired up before you go in:

 Okay Glass, search YouTube for Chariots of Fire final scene!

 Job done.
 You’re ready to take on the world.

 4) Advertising jobs:

 Of course, the Google Glass project may all end in disappointing failure.
-It wouldn’t be the first Google project that has failed to catch on, and given that it is likely to be priced around £1,500, its will be outside of the price range of most consumers (although its conceivable that Google could decide to sell at cost price initially to increase usage – lord knows they could afford it).
+It wouldn’t be the first Google project that has failed to catch on, and given that it is likely to be priced at around £1,500, it will be outside of the price range of most consumers (although it’s conceivable that Google could decide to sell at cost price initially to increase usage – lord knows they could afford it).

 Whatever the outcome, it’ll be interesting to see what social media looks like in a year’s time.
 The industry is changing so fast at the moment, and Google Glass looks like it could move the speed of progress up to a whole new gear.

 Author: Chris Redhead is a copywriter and social media marketer for Dorset based digital agency Key Multimedia, with 3 years experience working with clients both local and international.